-Income and Income Validation Tool (IVT) Reports
+EIV Income and Income Validation Tool (IVT) Reports

-For each new admission, the HACB is required to review the EIV Income and IVT Reports to confirm and validate family reported income within 120 days of the IMS/PIC submission date of the new admission.
-The HACB must print and maintain copies if the EIV Income and IVT reports in the tenant file and resolve any discrepancies with the family within 60 days of the EIV Income or IVT report dates.
+For each new admission, the HACB is required to review the EIV Income and IVT Reportsincome information to EIV to confirm and validate family reported income within 120 days after the movein information is transmitted to HUDof the IMS/PIC submission date of the new admission.
+The

+HACB must print and maintain copies if the EIV Income and IVT reports in the tenant file and resolve any discrepancies with the family within 60 days of the EIV Income or IVT report dates.